Beaker Docs

 "Forking a hyperdrive" means creating a copy which is attached to its parent.

 Forking is useful during development flows.
 It creates a clone which tracks its origin.
-You can then easily compare and merge with the original drive.
+You can then easily with the original drive.

 You may want to fork a drive when you want